killianmuldoon/doca-platform/docs/testing/ci-setup.md

     - Kubectl
     - Gitlab shell runner as a systemd service with a non-root user that is a member of the docker group
     - A go version matching the version in the go.mod
-    - Run the docker container from https://github.com/tonistiigi/binfmt to install necessary dependencies for building arm images.
-    - Secrets for any registry the release runner is required to push artifacts to e.g. harbour, nvstaging -
+    - Secrets for any registry the release runner is required to push artifacts to e.g. harbour, nvstaging

 The config.toml for the e2e runner is located at /etc/gitlab-runner/config.toml by default.
 It looks like:
 ```toml
 concurrent = 1